AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 Data usage labels allow you to categorize datasets and fields according to usage policies that apply to that data.
 Labels can be applied at any time, providing flexibility in how you choose to govern data.
 Best practices encourage labeling data as soon as it is ingested into Experience Platform, or as soon as data becomes available for use in Platform.

-[!DNL Segment Match] uses the C11 label, a label specific to [!DNL Segment Match] that you can manually add to ensure that certain datasets are excluded from data-sharing processes.
+[!DNL Segment Match] uses the C11 label, a contract label specific to [!DNL Segment Match] that you can manually add to any datasets or attributes to ensure that they are excluded from the [!DNL Segment Match] partner-sharing process.

 For a list of data usage labels and their definitions, see the [data usage labels glossary](../../data-governance/labels/reference.md).